 Despite this, Glendalough continued to be a focus of pilgrimage well into the 18th and 19th centuries.
 In the last century the area has become one of Ireland’s most popular tourist destinations.

-The structures you’ll see were built in the 10th and 12th centuries.
-They are all that survived of a large complex of workshops, guest houses, infirmaries, farm buildings and dwellings for the monks and the lay population.
+The structures visible today were built in the 10th and 12th centuries.
+They are all that survives of a large complex of workshops, guest houses, infirmaries, farm buildings and dwellings for the monks and the lay population.

 Glendalough Gateway